 Earnings and Revenue History

-Growing Profit Margin: SGP is currently unprofitable.
+Growing Profit Margin: SGP became profitable in the past.

 Past Earnings Growth Analysis